Other projects

 My role

-I was central to the concept and idea generation phase.
-On the technical side, Duru and I led the TouchDesigner and Arduino work.
-I also took the lead on writing the visitor narrative — translating a complex speculative idea into something immediate and accessible.
+Central to concept and idea generation.
+Co-led the TouchDesigner and Arduino work with Duru, and wrote the visitor narrative — translating the speculative idea into something immediate and accessible.

 Tools